On Southern Front, Ukraines Struggle To Pierce Russian Lines - UrduPoint

 Before being deployed to the southern front, he fought in the Kharkiv region in the northeast and took part in the bloody battle for Bakhmut in the Donbas.

-He believes Russia decided to stop trying to advance and build up its defences after a series of retreats in the autumn of 2022.
+He believes Russia decided to stop trying to advance and build up its defences after a series of retreats in autumn 2022.

 "They understood they would not be able to take any more land and hold it, so they've entrenched here for the long haul," he said.